Saturday, September 22, 2018

 When David was 21, he married Hannah Glover of New Haven, Connecticut; the wedding took place in the bride’s hometown on November 24, 1663.
 The couple had eleven children born between 1664 and 1685.
 Only one of the children died as an infant, a baby girl whose twin sister survived.

-David’s life may have been shaped his father’s 1663 purchase of Indian land at a place near Springfield called Woronoco.
+David’s life may have been shaped by his father’s 1663 purchase of Indian land at a place near Springfield called Woronoco.
 David moved to Woronoco a few years later, presumably taking the plot his father owned, as a group of men from places nearby organized the area into the town of Westfield.
 As was typical in a new settlement, land was allotted to each household, with everyone getting several lots comprising meadows and farmland.
 On June 30, 1669, another purchase was made from the Indians, paying them £40 for a vast amount of land, and David was mentioned as a recipient along with seven others who were settlers there.

 As an original settler in Westfield, David took on several civic roles, most notably in 1678 as the first town clerk, a position that was called “Clerk of the Writs.”
 He was reappointed several more times during his life, and was made town treasurer in 1694.
 In April 1671, he hosted the newly arrived minister for about 5 days until more suitable lodging was available.
 David also contributed to the community by helping to build two mills: one for grinding corn in 1669, and one for sawing wood in 1685.
 In frontier towns like Westfield, mills were vital for making the settlers self-sufficient.